RAPIDS Installation Guide

 Troubleshooting

-When installing with conda, if an http 000 connection error
+When installing with Conda, if an http 000 connection error

 occurs when accessing the repository data, run wsl --shutdown